Celebrating the Sacrament of Matrimony at OLGC

 What to do when you have decided to have your Wedding at OLGC?

-First – contact Gerard Hall, Director of Liturgy.
+First – Fill out the Marriage Preparation Form.
 You will be assigned a priest for your marriage preparation.
 The Priest contacts you to meet as a couple and schedules all necessary appointments.
 At the first of these meetings, a date will be set for your wedding.